-As at the date on which this reprint was prepared, the State Superannuation (Transitional and Consequential Provisions) Act 2000 s.
+As at On the date onas at which this reprint compilation was prepared, the State Superannuation (Transitional and Consequential Provisions) Act 2000 s.
 72 had not come into operation.
 It reads as follows:

 72. Western Australian Land Authority Act 1992 amended